WesleyBryie/ChumBucket/wiki/megathread.md

 **Notes on software and sites to avoid:**

-* Avoid the pirate bay, it is filled to the brim with malware torrents.
+* Try to avoid the pirate bay if you can (for software/games), it is filled to the brim with malware torrents.
 [Skulled users are not trustworthy either.](https://www.reddit.com/r/Piracy/comments/cxbn33/psa_ransomware_all_current_vegas_pro_17_torrents/)

   * If you are going to use the pirate bay, never use it for software, but otherwise you'll want to take preliminary steps to avoid malware when browsing for other types of media (video, audio, etc.).
 [Guide.](https://www.reddit.com/r/Piracy/wiki/browsing_and_downloading_guide)